DataDog/documentation/content/integrations/kubernetes.md

 ### Installation
 #### Container Installation

-If you are running Kubernetes >= 1.2.0, you can use the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) project to provide additional metrics (identified by the `kubernetes_state` prefix in the metrics list below) to Datadog.
+If you are running Kubernetes >= 1.2.0, use the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) project to provide additional metrics (identified by the `kubernetes_state` prefix in the metrics list below) to Datadog.

 To run kube-state-metrics, create a `kube-state-metrics.yaml` file using the following manifest to deploy the kube-state-metrics service: